modernben/forge-docs/1.0/sites/queues.md

 Finally, if you wish to use Horizon's [metrics graphs](https://laravel.com/docs/master/horizon#metrics), you should configure the scheduled job for `horizon:snapshot` in your application code.
 In addition, you should define a [Scheduler task](/1.0/resources/scheduler.html#scheduled-jobs) within Forge for the `php artisan schedule:run` Artisan command if you have not already done so.

+## Circle Permissions

+You may grant a circle member authority to create and manage queue workers by granting the `site:manage-queues` permission.